Irreducible representations of untwisted affine Kac-Moody algebras: Introduction

 In the 1990's, V. Futorny began a comprehensive program studying weight modules over arbitrary affine Lie algebras by taking non-standard partitions of the root system; that is, partitions which are not equivalent under the Weyl group to the standard partition into positive and negative roots (see [DFG]).
 For affine Lie algebras, there are always only finitely many equivalence classes of such non-standard partitions (see [F4]).
 Corresponding to each partition is a Borel subalgebra, and one can form representations induced from one-dimensional modules for these Borel subalgebras.
 These modules, often referred to as Verma-type modules, were first studied by Jakobsen and Kac [JK], and then by Futorny [F3, F4].
 Results on the structure of Verma-type modules can also be found in [Co, F1, FS].
 For a nice exposition of Futorny's program, see [F5].

-Very recently, a complete classification for all irreducible weight modules with finite-dimensional weight spaces over affine Lie algebras were obtained in [DG].
+Very recently, a complete classification for all simple weight modules with finite-dimensional weight spaces over affine Lie algebras were obtained in \cite{FT, DG}.
 Naturally, the next important task is to study irreducible weight modules with infinite-dimensional weight spaces and irreducible non-weight modules.
-Besides the irreducible modules constructed in \cite{CP3}, a class of irreducible weight modules over affine Lie algebras with infinite-dimensional weight spaces were constructed in [BBFK].
-A complete classification for all irreducible (weight and non-weight) modules over affine Lie algebras with locally nilpotent action of the nilpotent radical were obtained in [MZ].
+The first examples were given by Chari and Pressley in \cite{CP3} by taking the tensor product of some irreducible integrable highest weight modules and integrable loop modules over affine Lie algebras.
+Besides these irreducible weight modules, a class of irreducible weight modules over affine Lie algebras with infinite-dimensional weight spaces were constructed in [BBFK].
+Another class of such irreducible weight modules over the affine Lie algebra $A_1^{(1)}$ were constructed in \cite{FGM}.
+A complete classification for all irreducible (weight and non-weight) modules over affine Lie algebras with locally nilpotent action of the nilpotent radical was obtained in [MZ].
 In the paper [Chr], some irreducible non-weight modules, called imaginary Whittaker modules, were constructed.
-The usual Whittaker modules were also studied in [CFGZ].
+The structure of the usual Whittaker modules over the affine Kac-Moody algebra $A_1^{(1)}$ was systematically studied in [ALZ], while this study for other affine Kac-Moody algebras is still open.

 The present paper is to classify irreducible modules over untwisted affine Lie algebras $\tg$ on which the action of each weight vector in $\tn_+$ is locally finite (not necessarily locally nilpotent), where $\tn_+$ is the locally nilpotent subalgebra (or positive part) of $\tg$, and construct some new irreducible weight $\tg$-modules.